Your self-aware people are your organisation’s competitive edge

 Something we all know is that every person is different.
-Something we all know at Insights is that when people understand what makes them truly unique, they can leverage this knowledge to achieve better outcomes in their personal and professional lives. .
+When people understand what makes them truly unique, they can leverage this knowledge to achieve better outcomes in their personal and professional lives.

 In fact, diversity of strengths, skills, preferences, work styles, challenges and areas of expertise is what makes teams and organisations stronger together.
 Like a rope fashioned from hundreds of fragile threads, the strength of the collective grows by a magnitude until, woven together just right, it has the strength to bear the heaviest of loads.

 More than that, we know that organisations which create a working environment that values the ‘individual’ and which promote ‘self-awareness’ among leaders and employees - so that they truly understand these strengths, skills, preferences and challenges - enable business success.

 Increased self-awareness at work can lead to better team building, improved communication, more effective leaders, and better staffing decisions.

 A study by Green Peak Partners and Cornell’s School of Industrial and Labour Relations backs this up.
 Researchers examined leaders to identify predictors of executive success.

 The findings stated, “harsh, hard-driving, ‘results-at-all-costs’ executives actually diminish the bottom line, while self-aware leaders with strong interpersonal skills deliver better financial performance.”